Iranian airspace restrictions: managing EU261 exposures

 - Notify passengers of anticipated delays as soon as possible prior to their flight if rerouting has been planned which leads to a longer flight time.

 - In the event of cancellation, liability to pay compensation can be avoided completely if passengers are notified well in advance and certain conditions are met (Carriers should refer to Article 5 (c) of EU261 for further guidance).

 - Carefully collate and store evidence relating to the ongoing political situation (this may include internal intelligence and external agency guidance) as well as steps which have been taken to ensure that reasonable measures have been implemented to avoid the delays (i.e. additional fuel burn or slot rotations).
-This may assist in the defense of claims.
+This may assist in the defence of claims.